pybliometrics-dev/pybliometrics/docs/reference/scival/PublicationLookup.rst

     - 7 author(s) found
     - 3 institution(s) found

-There are many attributes which are available in the response from the API.
-It is possible to explore the properties as following example:
+There are many attributes available in the response from the API.
+It is possible to explore the properties as in the following example:

 .. code-block:: python